achampagnedev/employee-feedback/README.md

 - The authentication system is only using Google as a provider therefore the supplied credentials have been provided to experience the app from both the Admin side and Employee side.
 - Some seeding is provided to have a quick overview of the app but adding new employees, feedback and preventing duplicates have been implemented.
 - Some validation on the Front End and Back End still needs to be implemented
-- Unit testing has not been done but can be implemented with tools like Cypress
+- Unit testing has not been done but can be implemented with tools like Cypress, Jest, etc.
-- Design was not provided so this is what I came up with.
 - Feedback are sorted by alphabetical order.
 When you add a new feedback it will appear at the top but will be sorted alphabetically on the next reload.
+- The Employee listing is not highly responsive on mobile.
+A better implementation could be added.
 - Employees are sorted by date of creation.
 - Employee emails can't be edited to prevent conflict with the test credentials.
 - My Database architecture/querying is not my strongest ability so there could be a lot of improvements done.